Gout

 What increases the risk of suffering from gout?

 Gout is fostered by any factor that increases the uric acid level.
 In people who already suffer from gout, they increase the risk of further attacks.
-Scientifically proven risk factors for gout include:

-Alcoholic drinks promote the formation of uric acid and act as diuretics.
+- Alcohol: alcoholic drinks promote the formation of uric acid and act as diuretics.
 Moreover, when alcohol is consumed, the kidneys excrete less uric acid.
 Beer, in particular, also contains a relatively large amount of purine.
-Studies show that beer and high-percentage alcohol can foster gout.
+Studies show that beer and high-percentage alcohol increase the risk of gout.
 Wine drunk in moderation does not appear to have any effect.

 How common is gout?

-Gout is the most common inflammatory joint disease (arthritis) in many industrialized countries, including Germany.
-According to estimates, one to two percent of the population are affected.
-Men suffer around five times more than women, and usually earlier.
 In men, gout usually occurs from the age of 40 onwards, while in women it is only after the menopause.
 This is due to hormonal influences on the kidneys.

 How does gout develop?